WorldHealthOrganization/app/docs/BUILD.md

 ## Clone the Repo

-In order to ensure reproducibility, you will always build from a specified `TAG_NAME`.
+In order to ensure reproducibility, you will always build from a specified `TAG_NAME` and should not change bundle/application ids or version or build numbers that are stored in the git repository.

 ```
 git clone -b TAG_NAME https://github.com/WorldHealthOrganization/app.git